 Please note that locations are determined by where each module is taught and may vary depending on the optional modules selected.

 Off-site study will take place at specific field trip destinations.
 Residential field trips take place at various locations worldwide and are continually reviewed and subject to change.
-We are currently visiting India, Hong Kong, the USA and Morocco.
+We are currently visiting India, Hong Kong, the USA and Morocco and Spain.

 The second year geography field trips are currently part self-funded.
 Wherever possible, the Geography Department tries to provide substantial bursaries to help towards these costs.
 In 2015, field trip costs, to the students were: